wascc/wascc-dev-site/content/docs/concepts/actors.md

 # The Actor Model

-The [actor model](https://en.wikipedia.org/wiki/Actor_model) has been around since **1979** and is not a new concept, though lately it seems to be enjoying something of a rennaissance.
+The [actor model](https://en.wikipedia.org/wiki/Actor_model) has been around since **1979** and is not a new concept, though lately it seems to be enjoying something of a renaissance.
 An _actor_ is the fundamental primitive of concurrent computation.

 Actors are _reactive_.
 In response to receiving a message, a traditional actor can: